Digital-Anthropic/cloud-labs/terraform/theory/README.md

 vm_ip = "10.0.0.4"
 ```

-By utilizing outputs in your Terraform configurations, you can easily extract and display important information about your infrastructure, making it easier to manage and monitor your resources after they have been provisioned.
+By utilizing outputs in your Terraform configurations, you can easily extract and display important information about your infrastructure.

 ### Data Sources